bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 * What is being shown that hasn't been shown before?
   * Gun and rifle being tested
-  * Methodological testing of equipment -->
+  * Methodological testing of equipment
+-->

 When Yurgunn came back to the shop with the new equipment, she could see Adrex most certainly had not taken time to feel sorry for himself.
-All wheels and cogs were gone from the workbenches, replaced with a weight, parchments, small bowls, strings, a lot of tubes, saws, and drills.
+All wheels and cogs were gone from the workbenches, and replaced with a weight, parchments, small bowls, strings, tubes, saws, and drills.

 Her apprentice was fiddling with some parchment and a tube, and as she sat the bag at the table, her face clearly showed she was trying to figure out what it all was for before asking.